Birth Control after Pregnancy - What are My Options?

 Your prenatal visits are a great time to discuss birth control after pregnancy.
 This will give you and your doctor adequate time to discuss your reproductive goals, and to pick the type of birth control after pregnancy that is the best fit for you and your family.
 Discussing your options beforehand will also give you one less thing to worry about after the baby is born.

-Please contact your OBGYN with any questions you have.
+Please get in touch with your OBGYN with any questions you have.
 That is why we are here!

 Dr. Jessica Katz, MD is an obstetrics & gynecology doctor who practices in Cleveland, OH.

-Nurtured Foundation Doula Services is a full service doula agency.
-To learn more about everything we offer, please feel free to contact us here, or call is at 216-409-5403
+Nurtured Foundation Doula Services is a full-service doula agency.
+To learn more about everything we offer, please contact us here.

 Previous